JorjaFox/library/content/faq/main.md

 No, Jorja is not pregnant.
 No, she wasn't pregnant.
 No. No. No.

 ### Is Jorja Fox gay?
+Married?
+Divorced?

-Jorja's sexuality is her own business.
+Jorja's marital status and sexuality is her own business.
 Until Jorja says "I am <whatever>." or "I am dating <whomever>.", discussion about her dating life and sexuality is not permitted on this website.

 ### Have you met Jorja?

 Yes.
-She's just as cool as you think.
+And yes, she's just as cool as you think.

 ### Why wasn't Jorja in every episode of CSI?